taosourcerer/source/README.md

 Should we colonize the galaxy?
 It depends on other questions regarding ethics and regarding the nature of consciousness.
 Suddenly you can find your compass is broken and everything you have been working towards has been misdirected.
-This could happen at any time: some new perspective emerges, a consideration appears which you previously overlooked, you encounter an _unknown unknown_ which renders your work obsolete and you need to go back to square one.
+This could happen at any time: a new perspective emerges, a consideration appears which you previously overlooked, you encounter an _unknown unknown_ which renders your work obsolete and you need to go back to square one.
 These kinds of considerations are often related to foundational questions, which is precisely what _Source_ is about.

 ### Inferential distance reduction